samuel-walters/Cloud-computing-with-AWS/documentation/set_up_ec2.md

 > 18. On the `Connect to Instance` page where you copied the `ssh` command, navigate to `EC2 Instance Connect`.

 > 19. Type the Public IPv4 address into your browser.
-Now everything should be working, and you should be able to access the fibonacci page without entering a port number.
+Now everything should be working, and you should be able to access the Fibonacci page without entering a port number.